 JULIE GREEN: During a career that began as nanny to Haile Selassie’s great granddaughter, Julie always enjoyed writing stories and has performed several at Story Friday.
 She won the Theatre Royal one act play competition with a piece later performed at Theatre Breaks Festival and was commissioned to write a short play for the Park Theatre in Islington.
 She has also had bits and pieces on at the Rondo and the Ustinov in Bath, but her ambition is to write a play long enough to qualify for a loo break.

 In March 2019, Clare was joined at Clifton Library by Natalie and Doc Watson.
 THE WATSONS: Natalie and Doc Watson had a literary beginning to their relationship, meeting as they did for the first time at the British Library.
 Then in 2013 they discovered Story Fridays at the Burdall’s Yard, Bath and haven’t looked back since.
-Some of those stories will be performed at the Story Saturday, Bristol.
+Some of those stories were performed at Story Saturday.

 NATALIE WATSON: Natalie retired from teaching in 2006 and began writing, mostly short stories.
 She came 2ndtwice in the Mid Somerset Festival short story writing competition and has been highly commended by Writer’s Forum magazine.
 She has performed for Story Fridays since 2014.
 She is currently writing a novel.

 DOC WATSON: In 2008 Doc entered the first Pint Sized plays competition in Pembrokeshire and won with his ten minute play PUB PLAY.
 This competition has since become an international one and Doc has gone on to secure more winning places since.
 He has also had plays performed in London, Brighton, Bath and Cumbernauld as well as in the USA , Australia and New Zealand.
 He loves writing and performing and more information can be found on his website www.doc-watson.com.